Hendrix-CS/csci151/labs/sortimator.md

 whatever ordering scheme is defined.
 We will want our resulting array to be sorted from smallest to largest.

-Also note that there is a swap going on in this algorithm.
-You might consider implementing a swap method as you code below to make your life easier.
+{% include note.html content="There is a swap going on in this algorithm.
+You might consider implementing a `swap` method as you code below to make your life easier." %}

 ## Step 2 - InsertionSorter

 Your first sorting algorithm to implement is Insertion Sort.
-You will incrementally placing elements into a sorted array.
+You will be incrementally placing elements into a sorted array.

 Create a new class called `InsertionSorter`.
 To fit into the Sortimator